Deep-MI/hipsta/hipsta/doc/DOCUMENTATION.md

 help(hipsta.run_hipsta)
 ```

+## Description:

+This script performs the following major processing steps:

+1. process image
+    1. convert format
+    2. cropping (optional)
+    3. upsampling (optional)
+2. process labels
+    1. automated identification of head and tail boundaries (optional)
+    2. extract and merge subfield labels
+    3. merge molecular layer (optional)
+3. process mask
+    1. binarize
+    2. apply gaussian filter operations (optional)
+    3. apply longitudinal filter operations (optional)
+    3. fill holes using dilation and erosion (optional)
+4. create surface
+    1. extract initial surface using marching cube algorithm
+    2. remesh surface (optional)
+    3. smooth surface
+    4. create QC plots
+5. create tetrahedral mesh from triangular surface
+6. create label files for tetra mesh
+7. cut open tetrahedral mesh at anterior and posterior ends
+    1. remove boundary mask
+    2. mesh cutting
+    3. check boundaries
+8. create cube parametrization
+    1. compute cube parametrization
+    2. create QC plots
+9. compute thickness and curvature
+    1. compute thickness and curvature
+    2. create QC plots
+10. map subfield values (and other volume-based data, optional)
+11. create supplementary files for visualization

 ## Outputs:

 1. Thickness and curvature estimates

 The primary output of the hippocampal shape and thickness package are surface
 files and associated thickness values in the 'tickness' folder.

 The thickness values will be stored in csv tables:

 - <lh|rh>.grid-segments-<x|y|z>.csv

 Here, x corresponds to the medial-->lateral dimension, y to the
 posterior-->anterior dimension, and z to the exterior-->interior dimension.

 The thickness values are therefore in the z files, whereas the x and y files
 contain length estimates in the other two directions.

 The thickness values will also be stored as mgh and psol overlay files that
 can be overlaid onto the mid-surface vtk file.

 - <lh|rh>.mid-surface.vtk
 - <lh|rh>.mid-surface.thickness.<mgh|psol>

 It is also possible to overlay the projected subfield boundary files onto
 the midsurface:

 - <lh|rh>.mid-surface_hsf.<mgh|psol>